Quick summary

 Futures allow sportsbooks to price season-long outcomes and attract early action.
 Markets are often softer than game-day lines due to the extended horizon and the difficulty of pricing long-term performance accurately.

-Benefits of Futures Betting
+Benefits of futures betting

 - Higher odds due to greater uncertainty